highlightjs/highlight.js/docs/api.rst

 The function uses language detection by default but you can specify the language in the ``class`` attribute of the DOM node.
 See the :doc:`class reference
 </css-classes-reference>` for all available language names and aliases.

+You may optionally specify a callback function for which the argument is the block originally passed.

 ``configure(options)``